Our Mission

 The Chollas Creek Watershed is a 32 square mile natural waterway system of creeks and canyons that traverses neighborhoods within City Heights, Oak Park, Encanto, Chollas View, Mt.
 View, Mt.
 Hope, Barrio Logan, and Southcrest, from its headwaters in La Mesa and Lemon Grove to San Diego Bay.

 Located in the Pueblo Watershed, Chollas Creek was a significant settlement for the Kumeyaay, and has amongst the richest cultural, biological, and geological assets in the region.
-Once it is restored to its natural state, Chollas Creek will bring untold recreational, educational, and economic benefits to the communities along its banks and beyond
+Once it is restored to its natural state, Chollas Creek will bring untold recreational, educational, and economic benefits to the communities along its banks and beyond.

 The Chollas Creek Watershed crosses and includes four planning areas: